Nervosys/Botnix/maintainers/README.md

 # Maintainer scripts

-Various utility scripts, which are mainly useful for nixpkgs maintainers, are available under `./scripts/`.
+Various utility scripts, which are mainly useful for botpkgs maintainers, are available under `./scripts/`.
 See its [README](./scripts/README.md) for further information.